Monday, October 15, 2012

 SATIRE:

 Clockwise Cat believes that satire is the most elevated form of art and political dissent.
-To the end, the Cat eagerly encourages you to submit your searing satirical pieces.
+To that end, the Cat eagerly encourages you to submit your searing satirical pieces.
 Put that Swiftian wit and Voltairian venom to pointed purpose.
 Some of the luscious lampoonery that Clockwise Cat relishes includes just about anything by Vonnegut, Voltaire's "Candide," Swift's "Modest Proposal," Twain's "The Damned Human Race," Kubrick's "Dr. Strangelove," the TV shows, "The Colbert Report," "The Simpsons," and "Family Guy," the movies "Borat," "Office Space," and "Idiocracy," and the political cartoon, "This Modern World."

 MISCELLANEOUS: